Contents

 Our Future Goals

 …We have goals we’d like to achieve that pave the way for a future that enables us to break the cycle of everyday life; one where we can experience things that we can’t while holding down full-time jobs and travel before we’re too old.
 And we achieved one of those goals this year.
-I’m not sure if we categorise it as an achievement, but more a milestone, and that was paying off one of our mortgages.
-We have worked hard to pay it off while trying to balance investing as much money as possible into the mortgage against enjoying a decent life.
+I’m not sure we should categorise it as an achievement, but rather as a milestone: paying off one of our mortgages.
+We have worked hard to pay it off while trying to balance investing as much as possible in the mortgage with enjoying a decent life.
 We think we’ve managed it.

-Why was this milestone so important to us?
-We don’t want to pay a mortgage to say we’ve done it because there isn’t much value in that for us.
-The reason is that when the time finally comes to leave the navy, we plan to travel full time, and that means we will rely on rental income to support our travels.
-If we have debt, we have less disposable income and that could be a problem if we aren’t working.
+Why was this milestone so crucial to us?
+We don’t want to pay off a mortgage just to say we’ve done it, because there’s little value in that for us.
+The reason is that when the time finally comes to leave the Navy, we plan to travel full-time, and that means we will rely on rental income to support our travels.
+If we have debt, we have less disposable income, and that could be a problem if we aren’t working.

-To help us travel full time we have three milestones to achieve:
+To help us travel fully, we have three milestones to achieve:

 1) pay off our first mortgage (which we’ve done)